mqttiotstuff/iotmonitor/README.md

 IotMonitor is an effortless and lightweight mqtt monitoring for devices (things) and agents on Linux.

 IotMonitor aims to solve the "always up" problem of large IOT devices and agents system.
 This project is successfully used every day for running smart home automation system.
-Considering large and longlived running mqtt systems can hardly rely only on monolytics plateforms, the reality is always composite as some agents or functionnalities increase with time.
+Considering large and longlived running mqtt systems can hardly rely only on monolytics plateforms, the reality is always composite as some agents or functionalities increase with time.
 Diversity also occurs in running several programming languages implementation for agents.

 This project offers a simple command line, as in *nix system, to monitor MQTT device or agents system.
 MQTT based communication devices (IOT) and agents are watched, and alerts are emitted if devices or agents are not responding any more.
 Declared software agents are restarted by iotmonitor when crashed.